 With three weeks left before a combination of steep tax hikes and deep spending cuts kicks in unless Congress intervenes, Boehner said the administration had adopted a "my way or the highway" approach and was engaging in reckless talk about going over the cliff.

 "This isn't a progress report because there is no progress to report," Boehner told reporters at the Capitol.
 "The president has adopted a deliberate strategy to slow-walk our economy right to the edge of the fiscal cliff."

-The bleak report from Boehner prolonged the economic uncertainty surrounding the cliff, which has already riled markets, slowed down business decisions and disrupted the budgeting processes for government at all levels across the country.
+But the bleak report from Boehner prolonged the economic uncertainty surrounding the fiscal cliff, which has already riled markets, slowed down business decisions and disrupted the budgeting processes for government at all levels across the country.

 Economists say going over the cliff could throw the economy back into a recession.